Sophuwu300/manweb/README.md

 - Able to correctly interpret and display incorrectly formatted man pages, to a degree.
 - Auto updates man pages when new packages are installed or removed using standard installation methods.

+## Extra Information
+### Performance:
+A query for all user or sudo  commands that list or organise information, shows 119 commands in 53ms.
+Searching for all C libraries for parsing, shows 38 libraries in 48ms.

+If I wish to find a command that configures a service, I would use: network interfaces,

 # Installation Using Apt